Mandatory Flu Policy FAQs

 My religion requires me to decline vaccination.
 What should I do?

 If you are requesting to decline the vaccine for religious reasons, you must fill out the declination form and a request for religious accommodation and submit it to the Employee Ombudsman, Janet Winder, by October 8, 2014.
 These forms can be found in the Influenza Vaccination Policy posted on BeACH and in the Employee section of this web page.

 If my declination for medical or religious reasons is approved, will I still be able to work?

 Yes.
-Those who cannot receive the flu vaccine, whether for religious or medical reasons, will be required to properly wear a protective surgical mask over their mouth and nose within six feet of any patient and when entering a patient room during the influenza season (which tentatively will be considered to end March 31, 2014).
-The effective dates will be identified by the Infection Prevention Program at ACH.
+Those who cannot receive the flu vaccine, whether for religious or medical reasons, will be required to properly wear a protective surgical mask over their mouth and nose within six feet of any patient and when entering a patient room during the influenza season (which will end when the ACH Vice President of Medical Affairs declares flu season is over).
 This important step to prevent flu transmission is supported by national patient safety and infectious disease prevention organizations.

 Anyone who is granted a medical exemption or religious accommodation but who fails to wear a surgical mask within six feet of a patient during the influenza season will be subject to corrective action.

 What happens if I don’t want to get the vaccine?

 Employees: All Children’s Hospital employees covered by this policy who fail to comply and who have not received a medical exemption or religious accommodation will be placed on an unpaid administrative leave of 3 days.
 If, at the end of the administrative leave, the employee has not met the vaccination requirement, the employee will be considered to have voluntarily resigned.